-To assist you further we have prepared templates for the Monastic version of Morning Prayer and the Cathedral of shorter version of Evening Prayer.
+To assist you further we have prepared templates for the monastic version of Morning Prayer and the Cathedral or shorter version of Evening Prayer.
 It is hoped these will assist you if you need to prepare leaflets for the community.